-What is Limited Liability Partnership(LLP) ?
+What is a Limited Liability Partnership(LLP)?

-By way of the Limited Liability Partnership Act, 2008 the worldwide recognized form of business organizations named Limited Liability Partnership entities was introduced in India.
+By way of the Limited Liability Partnership Act, 2008 the worldwide recognized form of a business organization named Limited Liability Partnership entities was introduced in India.
 A Limited Liability Partnership combines the advantages of both the Company and Partnership in a single form of organization.
-The important difference from that of traditional partnership is that a partner in LLP is not responsible for misconduct or negligence of another partner.
-All partners will have a limited liability for the protection of each individual within the partnership which is similar to that of the shareholders of a corporation.
+The important difference from that of traditional partnership is that a partner in LLP is not responsible for the misconduct or negligence of another partner.
+All partners will have limited liability for the protection of each individual within the partnership which is similar to that of the shareholders of a corporation.
 In LLP the partners have the right to manage the business directly, unlike corporate shareholders.
-The personal liability of the partners for any errors, incompetence, negligence or omissions of the employees in LLP or other agents is also limited.
+The personal liability of the partners for any errors, incompetence, negligence, or omissions of the employees in LLP or other agents is also limited.

 Nature of Limited Liability Partnership

-- LLP is generally formed to carry on a lawful business, defined to include any trade, business or profession.
+- LLP is generally formed to carry on a lawful business, defined to include any trade, business, or profession.

 - LLP is a body corporate having a legal entity separate from its partners, also having a perpetual succession.
 Changes in the partners of an LLP shall not affect the rights, liabilities, and existence of the LLP.

-- LLP can acquire, hold, develop or dispose of a property.
+- LLP can acquire, hold, develop, or dispose of a property.

-- LLP can sue, can be sued and may possess a common seal and do such acts as body corporate are lawfully allowed to do.
+- LLP can sue, can be sued, and may possess a common seal and do such acts as body corporate are lawfully allowed to do.

 Process of Registration